 Year 6 Transition Days

-Your child will be invited to join us on two transition days in July where they will have the opportunity to meet the rest of their tutor group, make new friends, attend new and exciting lessons and meet members of staff and pupils.
+Your child will be invited to join us on a transition days in July where they will have the opportunity to meet the rest of their tutor group, make new friends, attend new and exciting lessons and meet members of staff and pupils.
 It is the case that the children feel much more confident and reassured about the move to secondary school after their ‘Transition Days’ have taken place and eager to return!

 YEAR 7 FAMILIARISATION, TEAM BUILDING AND SETTLING-IN

 We run a popular and affordable fun-filled Activities Week during the summer holidays for Year 6 pupils who are going to start at Cams Hill in September; this week of sports and other activities is delivered by Cams Hill School staff and helps pupils to familiarise with the school site, grow in confidence and make new friends before the beginning of the school year.
+Many of our pupils feel strongly that this has enabled them to make new friends and feel more confident starting to navigate the school site.

 When pupils arrive in Year 7, they are nurtured by the Year 7 team, their tutors and the brilliant Year 9 pupil buddies, who will mentor and support them whilst they find their feet.
+Each tutor group is allocated two buddies from Year 9 to support their induction into school life.

 In October, parents and carers are invited into school to meet with their child’s tutor and discuss how they have settled-in to the school.
+Parents/carers are able to meet the tutor and discuss any queries they may have about their child’s transition.

 Thank you for taking the time to look at our Transition information and we look forward to meeting you and your child when you arrive with us at Cams Hill School.